 We are bombarded with the idea that the more things we have in our homes the happier we will be.
 My family and I reduced the contents of our home by about 70% and we couldn’t be happier.
 We came full circle and now believe that living with less is the better option for us.

 You don’t need to become a minimalist to reduce what you have, however reducing helps you to understand the benefits of choosing a more minimal lifestyle.

-Minimalism is about valuing experiences over possessions.
-Making memories and living in the moment.
+Minimalism isn’t about depriving yourself of things.
+I believe it’s about valuing experiences over possessions, making memories and living in the moment.

 With this new mantra I began to invest more time into family and ways to relax instead of going shopping.
-I am able to do both when I go with my husband to feed and check on our small herd of cows.
-To my surprise it was just what I needed and is so much fun.
+I am able to do both when I go with my husband to tend to our cows.
+To my surprise it is a lot of fun!
 I post pictures of the cows every now and then on Instagram.